thevuong/next15-filterlist/STEPS.md

 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
 - Using the existing searchparams because I will be adding more in the next step.
 - Pay attention to the url - startTransition also batches all state updates, or keystrokes, and executes all of them once they are all done.
+- Add key to form to reset it between tabs

 We are putting state in the URL.
 This is a common request because the current state of the app can be shareable and reloadable.
 But, it can be hard to coordinate state in the url with component state with i.e useEffect - instead the URL is now a single source of truth.
 We are lifting the state up, which is a well known pattern in React.